josephsamela/messagematrix/README.md

 This display has **ONE** job.
 Recieve message POST requests with messages and display the message!

 Awesome integration with *Home Automation* projects!
 * Working on a smart weather-station?
-Send weater report to the display!
+Send weater reports to the display!
 * Smart coffee maker?
-Get notified when brew is ready!
+Get notified when your brew is ready!
 * Smart sprinkler system?
-Get notfication to water your plants!
+Get notfications to water your plants!
 * Email alerts!
 * Calendar reminders!
 * Git commits!